-As requested by the court, ADWR commenced field investigations to evaluate claims filed by the Hopi Tribe and the United States on its behalf for water uses on the Hopi Reservation.
+As requested by the court, ADWR has completed most of its field investigations related to claims filed by the Hopi Tribe and the United States on its behalf for water uses on the Hopi Reservation.
 The claims involve nearly 50,000 acres of irrigated land, and several hundred springs, stock ponds and wells.
-Technical field and GIS work began in 2005 and continues in 2006.
+Field work began in 2005 and continued through 2006.
+A draft Hopi HSR is expected to be completed and submitted to the court in the Fall 2008.